 - Needed Vitamins.

 Raw nuts or seeds can have a bitter taste; this is due to enzyme inhibitors.
-These inhibitors can affect the digestion of the nuts and seeds.
+These inhibitors can affect the digestion of nuts and seeds.
 Soaking or roasting the nuts and seeds remove the enzyme inhibitors.

 The high heat from roasting will remove the enzyme inhibitors but will destroy many of the nutrients.
-Soaking them will keep them more nutritious and bring out the natural sweet flavor of the nuts and seeds.
+Soaking them will keep them more nutritious and bring out the naturally sweet flavor of the nuts and seeds.

-The enzyme inhibitors are washed away when the nuts and seed are soaked; also the digestion of the of the proteins and carbohydrates begins.
-Bonus is that the soaking removes 30% of the oil content making nuts and seeds easier on the liver and digestion and of course less calories.
+The enzyme inhibitors are washed away when the nuts and seeds are soaked; also the digestion of the proteins and carbohydrates begins.
+Bonus is that the soaking removes 30% of the oil content making nuts and seeds easier on the liver and digestion and of course fewer calories.

 They are not actually sprouted just soaked (3 to 12 hours) which starts the process of sprouting process.
-Best not to soak for more then the recommended time as as the sweetness leaves them.
+Best not to soak for more than the recommended time as the sweetness leaves them.

 - Look over nuts and seeds; remove stones, brown or yellow and broken nuts or seeds.

 - Rinse them.

-- Put each type of seed or nut in individual jars then cover with purified water, leave the lid off and soak for right amount of time (see below).
+- Put each type of seed or nut in individual jars then cover with purified water, leave the lid off and soak for the right amount of time (see below).

 - Best to change the water 2 or 3 times while soaking if you can.

 - When ready to eat, rinse nuts or seeds.

 - Nuts and seeds should be rinsed every 24 hours and kept in the refrigerator.